-Similarly, in Sethamouak Town the design includes a number of climate change adaptation and environmental and social safeguard features including dual pumping system (solar as one option).
+Similarly, in Sethamouak Town the design includes a number of climate change adaptation and environmental and social safeguard features including a dual pumping system (solar as one option).
 The choice of water treatment technology for Sethamouak is dictated primarily by the raw water quality, operator's capacity and financial resources to ensure sustainability.
-Wet season turbidity of Sethamouak River is high, and is subjected to rapid fluctuations.
+Wet season turbidity of Sethamouak River is high and is subjected to rapid fluctuations.
 Slow sand filtration system is considered for Sethamouak.
 Bank protection at in-take point to avoid possible damages.
+The risk of the check dam structure is offset by its low height, below the water level for 8-9 months per year, and by its openable weir, which allows water to flow through the system in the dry season, preventing upstream floods and any downstream loss of biodiversity, or water supply, while the bank protection will strengthen the embankments.